agregson/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

 # Materials

-1. 50-mL polystyrene conical tubes
+1. 50-mL polystyrene conical tubes (Falcon tubes)

 2. Phosphate Buffered Saline (PBS) 1x, prepared on N/A by N/A, location: stored at room temperature in 1-L glass reagent bottle